Palo Alto Stanford Heritage

 A newly discovered listing of important local people from the Palo Alto Historical Association's files which also provides an outline of Palo Alto's early history and links to many historic photographs!

-More articles written by Margaret Feuer from the bi-weekly series in the Palo Alto Daily News.
-Additions include Escondite Cottage, Frenchman's Tower, Rengstorff House, and Belvoir Springs.
-Check back for more!
+More articles written by Margaret Feuer from the weekly series in the Palo Alto Daily News.
+Additions include the Payne Douglass Mansion (2 articles) on Valpariso in Menlo Park that is now part of Menlo School.

 Just added, more pictures of the 2010 Preservation Awards winning properties!